·10 min read

 Is Pavilion Damansara Heights freehold?

 Yes.
 Pavilion Damansara Heights is a freehold development, offering perpetual title.
-This is a key distinction from many comparable developments in the RM 1–2 million price range, which are often leasehold.
+This is a key distinction from many comparable developments in the RM 1 to 2 million price range, which are often leasehold.

 What is the starting price at Pavilion Damansara Heights?